BabbageCom/DelphiGridTest/README.md

-Versions of Delphi include Midas.dll (If you don't have an installed version of Delphi, In Project1.exe Midas.dll is included in the executable You can use any xml file; just put it in the current directory of "Project1"
+All later versions of Delphi include Midas.dll

+In Project1.exe Midas.dll is included in the executable so you don't neer to install Delhpi to use this application

+You can use any xml file; just put it in the current directory of "Project1.exe"

 This programm can be used to test any Screenreader (NVDA, Jaws and Supernova)